 10% - 2.2 crore approx.

-You might save few bucks traveling without tickets, but see how much BMTC is losing?.
+You might save a few bucks traveling without tickets, but see how much BMTC is losing?.
 Who are they to steal our hard-earned money?
 We are not talking about the few bucks.
-We are talking about crores of rupees.
-With proper re-investments, we can have better infrastructure and may be even reduction in the ticket price.
+We are talking about the crores of rupees.
+With proper re-investments, we can have better infrastructure and maybe even a reduction in the ticket price.
 Would you stand with me?

-There are some positive feedback that BTIS actually acts on all the complaints.
-Lets see what happens !You are here : home > categories > social
+There is some positive feedback that BTIS actually acts on all the complaints.
+Let’s see what happens!home > categories > social